-Research shows that the vast majority of organizations still use evaluations as a way to gauge the performance of employees.
-So whether you love or loathe the employee performance review, it seems like they’re here to stay.
+The vast majority of organizations still use evaluations as a way to gauge the performance of employees, but their purpose is evolving.
+Whether you love or loathe the employee performance review, it seems like they’re here to stay.
 Which makes it all the more important to recognize and act on the areas for improvement.
 In this article, we’ll explore why it’s critical to invest in bettering the employee performance review and share eight evidence-based tips to help you take action.

 You can improve your performance reviews

 Learn more in our eBook